sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 │   │       └── daemon.json
 │   ├── mnt
 │   │   └── docker_utils
-│   │       └── create_new_fs.sh (handles creation of new `docker.fs` with updated size)
+│   │       └── create_new_fs.sh (handles the creation of new `docker.fs` with updated size)
 │   └── var
 │       └── lib
 │           └── docker.fs (updated on the live-cd)
 ├── packages-lists
-│   ├── for_offline.list.chroot (packages that for some reason didn't cached) │   └── live.list.chroot
+│   ├── for_offline.list.chroot (packages that for some reason didn't cache) │   └── live.list.chroot
-├── packages.binary (using cached packages from binary stage) ├── packages.chroot (using cached packages from chroot+bootstrap stage)
+├── packages.binary (using cached packages from the binary stage) ├── packages.chroot (using cached packages from chroot+bootstrap stage)
 ```